Skip to content

 Trazodone is not commonly associated with significant weight gain as a side effect.
 However, some people may experience changes in appetite or weight while taking trazodone.
 These changes may manifest as weight loss or weight gain, although weight gain is less common.

 If you experience concerns about Trazodone side effects weight gain changes while taking the mediation, it is vital to talk to your healthcare provider.
-They can provide personalized advice and guidance based on your specific medical history and needs.
+They can provide personalized advice and guidance based on your medical history and needs.

 Trazodone erectile side effects (difficulty achieving or maintaining an erection)